Antonov An-24: Civil operators

 As of July 2018, 86 An-24s were in airline service.

-Following fatal incidents in July 2011 Russian President (now Prime Minister) Dmitry Medvedev proposed the accelerated decommissioning of An-24s, which resulted in a ban for this type from scheduled flights inside Russia.
+Following fatal incidents in July 2011 Russian President Dmitry Medvedev proposed the accelerated decommissioning of An-24s, which resulted in a ban for this type from scheduled flights inside Russia.
+However, later the ban was cancelled and, as of 2023, An-24 are still in limited commercial service in Russia.